hugohamelcom/hugohamelcom/README.md

 My natural talent really lies in not just knowing "the tech" but in creatively using them together in efficient ways, and my curiosity led me to master:

-🔍 Operations: Discover hidden inefficiencies and optimize processes for greater productivity.
+🔍 **Operations**: Discover hidden inefficiencies and optimize processes for greater productivity.
 (Within 6 months, a client doubled their revenue from $25k/month to $50k/month.)

-🤖 Automation: Save time by connecting tools and reducing human interaction.
+🤖 **Automation**: Save time by connecting tools and reducing human interaction.
 (A client went from working 65 hours per week to 19h/week.)

-💡 AI: Integrate AI platforms to cut work hours and minimize errors.
+💡 **AI**: Integrate AI platforms to cut work hours and minimize errors.
 (A client reduced work time by 60% and delegated the rest to virtual assistants.)

-💻 Web Development: Build lightweight solutions efficiently.
+💻 **Web Development**: Build lightweight solutions efficiently.
 (Check out my MVP agency: [vanilladevs.com/done-for-you](https://vanilladevs.com/done-for-you))

-📊 Google Sheets: Leverage spreadsheets with custom functions.
+📊 **Google Sheets**: Leverage spreadsheets with custom functions.
 (A client managed his entire portfolio of crypto investments and returns.)

-📈 Analytics: Gain insights to focus business efforts effectively.
+📈 **Analytics**: Gain insights to focus business efforts effectively.
 (A client got to know which sales channels to double down on and which funnel steps to improve.)

-📢 Marketing: Utilize underground strategies to push boundaries.
+📢 **Marketing**: Utilize underground strategies to push boundaries.
 (A client generated 3x more results in 2 days, with 41% less spent than before.)

-✉️ Cold Emailing: Scale outreach with robust email infrastructure.
+✉️ **Cold Emailing**: Scale outreach with robust email infrastructure.
 (A client's infrastructure was sending up to 2M emails monthly.)

-🔧 Tool Selection: Find perfect tools tailored to business needs.
+🔧 **Tool Selection**: Find perfect tools tailored to business needs.
 (Clients refer to me as their "Wikipedia of Tools" for always knowing the right solutions.)

-My motto: Anything that's manually done, has a tool to replace it, a way to automate it or to make it more efficient.
-There is always a solution!
+_**My motto**: Anything that's manually done, has a tool to replace it, a way to automate it or to make it more efficient.
+There is always a solution!_

 If you're passionate about pushing boundaries and disrupting traditional approaches, let's connect!